Woffee/Envismetrics/joss-paper/paper.md

 ### Function 1: Plotting and Gaussian Filtering

-This function plots the experimental data sorted by RPM (rotations per minute) and provides an optional Gaussian smoothing feature.
-Users may specify a sigma value to apply the filter — larger sigma values result in smoother curves by reducing high-frequency noise, but can also suppress sharp features in the data.
-To disable filtering, users should set sigma = 0.
+This function sorts experimental data by rotation rate (RPM) and generates the corresponding current–potential plots.
+An optional Gaussian smoothing can be applied by specifying a **sigma** value: larger sigma values produce smoother curves by attenuating high-frequency noise, while smaller values preserve more detail.
+To disable smoothing, set `sigma = 0`.

-The Gaussian filter works by convolving the current signal with a normal distribution (Gaussian kernel), helping to visualize trends in noisy electrochemical data.
-However, users are advised to apply filtering judiciously, as excessive smoothing may obscure important peaks or kinetic features.
+The Gaussian filter operates by convolving the current signal with a Gaussian kernel, enhancing trend visibility in noisy datasets.
+While smoothing can improve clarity, excessive filtering may suppress genuine electrochemical features—such as sharp peaks or kinetic shoulders—so it should be applied with caution.

 ### Function 2: Levich and Koutecky–Levich Analysis

-Levich and Koutecky–Levich (KL) analyses are commonly used for studying electrochemical reactions under laminar flow convection conditions [@masa2014koutecky]. *Envismetrics* streamlines these workflows by automatically generating both Levich and KL plots from experimental data.
+Levich and Koutecký–Levich analyses are widely used to study electrochemical reactions under laminar flow convection conditions [@masa2014koutecky]. *Envismetrics* automates these workflows by generating both Levich and KL plots directly from experimental data.

+**Levich analysis** estimates the diffusion coefficient $D$ under mass-transport-limited conditions, based on:

 Levich analysis is primarily used to determine the diffusion coefficient $D$ under mass-transport-limited conditions.
 The classical Levich equation is: